 - Older students are able to practice and reinforce their own skills as they teach them to the younger students as mentors and experts.

-- Older students provide a model of appropriate behaviour for the younger students, and in successfully providing good role models they gain confidence and empathy, a skill that is essential in our modern world.
+- Older students provide a model of appropriate behaviour for the younger students, and in successfully becoming good role models they gain confidence and empathy.
+These are skills that are essential in our modern world.

 - Younger students are able to seek help from a wider range of people rather than relying on the teacher to help them all the time.
 Young children learn very effectively from their peers, and this learning through collaboration can help the children to feel more included in the learning process.